 - What is a service-connected disability?

 - A service-connected disability is an injury that either occurred in, or was aggravated by, military service.
-A veteran must show an event in service, a current diagnosis, and a connection between the two.
+A Veteran must show an event in service, a current diagnosis of a disabling condition, and a medical connection/link between the in service event and the current disabling condition.

-- What is the veterans (and widow’s) pension program?
+- What is the Veterans’ (and surviving spouses) pension program?

 Terry Powers, USMC